Europe heat wave sparks massive wildfire in Spain, record temperatures in France | DW | 27.06.2019

 Read more: Germany sweats through hottest June day ever

+Parts of Spain and Italy are also expected to top 40 degrees on Friday.
+The Italian Health Ministry said Thursday that seven cities, including Florence, Rome and Turin, were at Italy's highest heat warning level.
+On Friday, 16 cities in Italy will be under heat alerts.

-Meteorologists blame a blast of hot air from northern Africa for scorching temperatures so early in the European summer.
+Meteorologists blame a weather pattern that is funneling hot air from the Sahara northward for scorching temperatures so early in the European summer.

 Germany on Thursday enjoyed a reprieve from the extreme heat after record-breaking temperatures were recorded in parts of the country earlier in the week.
-However, the mercury is expected to climb in central Europe over the weekend.
+However, the mercury is expected to climb to over 40 degrees Celsius in central Germany over the weekend.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.